America’s Garden Showcase

 American gardeners have many opportunities to make environmentally conscious decisions.
 The Green Garage® is an educational display at River Farm to showcase the tools, equipment, materials, and techniques that support sustainable gardening.
 The goal of the Green Garage® is to encourage gardeners to take a leading role as stewards of the earth by helping them make well-informed, responsible decisions about how they garden.

-An Orchard of apple, pear, cherry, plum, and Japanese persimmon trees produces a beautiful spring display and bears an abundant crop of fruit in late summer and fall.
+An orchard of apple, pear, and Japanese persimmon trees produces a beautiful spring display and bears an abundant crop of fruit in late summer and fall.